jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 Unsupervised learning will be utilized to look for patterns in the movies utilizing clustering, or to deal with outlier movies with anomaly detection methods.
 Gower distance[^4] could be useful to deal with both the categorical and numerical data present.

 ###### **Multidimensional Scaling:**
+For unsupervised learning we used metric multidimensional spacing (MDS) which models similarity based on a distance metric.
+Metric MDS provides a lower dimensional view of the dataset, usually with two dimensions and works by double centering the input matrix and then performing singular value decomposition.
+For the distance metric, we used the gower distance which measures how different data points are.

 ### **Results and Discussion:**